GT-RIPL/AugCL/README.md

 sh setup/install_envs.sh
 ```

+You will also need to setup MuJoCo and DeepMindControl https://www.deepmind.com/open-source/deepmind-control-suite

 ## Datasets
 Part of this repository relies on external datasets.
 SODA uses the [Places](http://places2.csail.mit.edu/download.html) dataset for data augmentation, which can be downloaded by running